 Especially the specification of higher-dimensional transfer functions is challenging.
 Common user interfaces provide methods to brush in two dimensions.
-While brushing in 2D is an intuitive method to select regions of interest or to specify features, user interfaces for higher-dimensions are more challenging and often non-intuitive.
+While brushing in 2D is an intuitive method to select regions of interest or specify features, user interfaces for higher-dimensions are more challenging and often nonintuitive.

 We propose an alternative method to achieve meaningful mappings from volumetric attributes to visual appearance.
 Our method enables a multi-dimensional mapping from several volumetric attributes to multiple visual styles.
-We replace the complex task of multi-dimensional color transfer function design by introducing semantic layers.
+We replace the complex task of multidimensional color transfer function design by introducing semantic layers.
 A semantic layer linguistically describes a mapping from a combination of volume attributes to one visual style.
 An opacity transfer function is set by the user to specify what is shown.
 The semantic layers describe how it is shown.
 A semantic layer establishes a mapping from semantic values of volume attributes to semantic values of visual styles.
-The volume attribute density is for example described by semantic values ranging from zero, very low, low and middle to high.
-The style shading can for example range from soft, to hard until cartoonish.
-A semantic layer can for example map the semantic values high density and positive curvature to the semantic value cartoonish shading.
+The volume attribute density is for example described by semantic values ranging from zero, over very low, low and middle to high.
+The style shading can for example range from soft, over hard to cartoonish.
+A semantic layer can for example map the semantic value high density to the semantic value cartoonish shading.